Nadine Angerer: International career

 Angerer made her international debut for Germany against the Netherlands in August 1996.
 However, after five matches in quick succession she was only used sporadically thereafter.
 Angerer was Germany's second choice goalkeeper behind Silke Rottenberg for almost a decade, winning six major titles as a reserve player without having played in a single game, including the 2003 FIFA Women's World Cup, two Olympic bronze medals in 2000, 2004, and three UEFA European Championships in 1997, 2001 and 2005.

 When Rottenberg suffered an anterior cruciate ligament injury, Angerer was picked as the starting goalkeeper for the 2007 FIFA Women's World Cup.
 During the entire tournament she did not concede a single goal, setting the record for most consecutive minutes played without conceding a goal in World Cup play to 540 minutes.
 This included blocking a penalty kick by Marta in the 2–0 final win over Brazil.
 Along with Norway's Bente Nordby, she was named in FIFA's tournament All-Star Team.

 Angerer remained Germany's national team goalkeeper for the 2008 Summer Olympics, claiming the bronze medal.
 She won the European Championship for a fourth time in 2009, the first time she had been a starter for Germany.
 Angerer was called up for the 2011 FIFA Women's World Cup squad and received her 100th cap in her team's second match of the tournament, against Nigeria.

 Following Birgit Prinz's retirement Angerer was appointed the national team's new captain.
 She saved penalty kicks from both Trine Rønning and Solveig Gulbrandsen during the UEFA Women's Euro 2013 final at Friends Arena on 28 July 2013, and was named player of the match following Germany's 1–0 win against Norway.
 Anja Mittag's goal gave the Germans their sixth successive title.

 In May 2015, Angerer was named to Germany's roster for the 2015 FIFA Women's World Cup in Canada.
 During a quarter-final match against France, she denied Claire Lavogez who took the crucial fifth penalty during the penalty shootout to clinch the win and advance to the semi-finals against the United States.
 Germany lost the semi-final 2–0 to the United States after Carli Lloyd scored a penalty and Kelley O'Hara added a second goal.
 In Angerer's final game with the national team she was beaten by another penalty, despite her angry protests.
 Fara Williams gave England a 1–0 extra time win in the bronze medal match.

 Coaching career

 Portland Thorns FC

+After two years as a Thorns keeper, Angerer was named full-time goalkeeper coach for the Portland Thorns in 2016.
+She left the Thorns after the 2023 season.

+Switzerland

-On 2 December 2015, Angerer was announced as the goalkeeper coach for the Portland Thorns.
+In 2024 Angerer was announced as the new goalkeeper coach for Switzerland.